FoxComm/highlander/engineering-wiki/developer-experience/Screencasts-Scripts.md

     $ git clone git@github.com:FoxComm/highlander.git

-Before starting the configuration process, you'll need to install Vagrant...
+Before starting the configuration process, you'll need to install VirtualBox, Vagrant...

+    $ vboxmanage --version
     $ vagrant --version

 ... and Ansible.

     $ ansible --version

-Our developer appliances are running in a private network, so you'll need to contact our DevOps team for personal connection keys.
+Our developer appliances are running in a virtual private network, so in order to connect there you'll need to contact our DevOps team for connection keys and client configuration.

 Also, it's necessary to generate your personal SSH key and download a Google Cloud service account key.
 You'll find a detailed guides in description to this video.

 Let's kick off!
-Vagrant uses a lot of personal environment variables, such as corporate e-mail, SSH key location and others.
-Let's prepare them by running:
+Vagrant uses a lot of environment variables, so let's prepare them by running:

     $ make prepare && make dotenv

-You'll be prompted for necessary information, after that, you're ready to push the final red button:
+You'll be prompted for various information like key location.
+After that, you're ready to push the final red button:

     $ make up